Chapter 18: Pivot Tables

 TIP: Pivot filtering.
 To change the pivot chart’s focus, you can filter either the Pivot table or the pivot chart, since they are tied together.

 MedAttrib: author-generated.
-MS Excel pivot pie chart.
+MS Excel SalesRep Sales pivot table and chart sheet.

 Slicers for Pivot Tables